RasaHQ/rasa/docs/nlu/components.rst

 :Configuration:

-    You can set quite a few hyperparameters to adapt the model.
+    You can a number of hyperparameters to adapt the model.
-    If you want to change some parameters, you should start by adapting the following parameters:
+    If you want to adapt your model, start by modifying the following parameters:

-        - model configuration:

         - ``intent_classification``:
           This parameter indicates whether intent classification should be performed or not (default: ``True``).
           If you set this parameter to ``False``, the model will not predict any intents.
           This might be useful, if you want to use the model just for entity extraction and use a different component for intent classification.
         - ``entity_recognition``:
           This parameter indicates whether entity recognition should be performed or not (default: ``True``).
           If you set this parameter to ``False``, the model will not predict any entities.
           This might be useful, if you don't have any entities in your data and you want to use the model only for intent classification.
         - ``use_masked_language_model``:
           This parameter specifies whether to apply masking or not (default: ``False``).
           If you set this parameter to ``True`` random tokens of the input are replaced by a special token (``__MASK__``).
           During training the model tries to predict what token should be at the ``__MASK__`` token position.
-              It might helped to learn a better contextual representation of the input.
+          It acts like a regularizer and helps to learn a better contextual representation of the input.
           However, keep in mind that is slows down training a bit.
         - ``BILOU_flag``:
           This parameter indicates whether the BILOU tagging schema should be used or not (default: ``True``).
           The BILOU tagging schema is a stricter form of tagging entities in text.

-        - training:
+          If the flag is set to ``True``, you should have ~100 examples per entity type.
         - ``epochs``:
           This parameter sets the number of times the algorithm will see the training data (default: ``300``).
           One ``epoch`` is equals to one forward pass and one backward pass of all the training examples.
           Sometimes the model needs more epochs to properly learn.
           Sometimes more epochs don't influence the performance at all.
           The lower the number of epochs the faster the model is trained.
-            - ``learning_rate`` sets the initial learning rate of the optimizer.

-        - neural network's architecture:
+        - ``number_of_transformer_layers``:

-            - ``number_of_transformer_layers`` sets the number of transformer layers to use.
+          This parameter sets the number of transformer layers to use (default: ``2``).
+          Increasing the number of transformer layers might help to improve the performance on complex datasets.
+          However, the higher the value the longer training will take.

+    |

     .. container:: toggle